Our work is changing the face of SRM research

 Some of the world’s leading SRM and climate experts have given their time to Degrees for free because they believe in our work and in our mission.

 Community-building and mutual learning are at the heart of our work.
-Since 2018, our research collaborator programme has been pairing established SRM modelling experts with the DECIMALS teams.
+Since 2018, our research collaborator programme has been pairing established SRM modelling experts with the Degrees-funded teams.
 This innovative approach has been praised by both the teams and the collaborators.

 Our first Global Forum brought together former workshop participants from around the Global South to Berlin where they also attended the 2017 Climate Engineering Conference—the world’s largest conference on the topic.
 This allowed them to connect with the international SRM research community, fostering North-South connections, dialogue, and mutual learning.